 Insect Science at the SC Johnson Institute of Insect Science for Family Health

 Since the 1950s, SC Johnson researchers in Racine have worked to understand and manage insects.
-Their areas of expertise include the sciences of insect biology, physiology, ecology, behavior and toxicology, as well as infestation management and insect-borne disease prevention.
+Their areas of expertise include the sciences of insect biology, physiology, ecology, behaviour and toxicology, as well as infestation management and insect-borne disease prevention.

 In 2013, we further expanded our research operations, opening a first-of-its-kind research facility in China.